-Our compensation committee consists of Yoshihisa Ueno, Kenneth Chung-Hou Tai, Erhfei Liu and Yao Li, each of whom satisfies the "independence" requirements of Rule 5605 of Nasdaq Stock Market Rules.
+Our compensation committee consists of Yoshihisa Ueno, Kenneth Chung-Hou Tai and Sheng Chen.
+Yoshihisa Ueno and Kenneth Chung-Hou Tai each satisfies the "independence" requirements of Rule 5605 of Nasdaq Stock Market Rules.
 Yoshihisa Ueno is the chair of our compensation committee.
 The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
 The compensation committee is responsible for, among other things: